Our main contacts are:

 Grange Farm takes pride in our caring and supportive ethos.
 We have a pastoral team who ensure children’s overall well-being is supported.
 We have various support strategies for any children who are experiencing a specific difficulty affecting their emotional and social well-being such as:

-The SENCO, parent support workers and senior behaviour support advisor take active roles in attending and leading multi-agency meetings as well as liaising with relevant professionals to support a child and family.
+The SENDCO, parent support workers and senior behaviour support advisor take active roles in attending and leading multi-agency meetings as well as liaising with relevant professionals to support a child and family.

-All our members of staff are trained in Child Protection and we have three staff who are specifically designated to ensure the safeguarding of all children; all staff training is regularly updated.
+All our members of staff are trained in Child Protection and we have four staff who are specifically designated to ensure the safeguarding of all children; all staff training is regularly updated.

 What specialist services and expertise are available or accessed by the school?

-Our pastoral team (SENCO, parent support workers, behaviour support workers, Place2Be lead) ensure parents can feel confident when they approach school with a problem.
+Our pastoral team (SENDCO, parent support workers, behaviour support/inclusion staff, Place2Be lead) ensure parents can feel confident when they approach school with a problem.
 Parents will be invited to discuss any concerns and from this, the pastoral team can access a range of services to provide support.
 This may involve a referral for cluster support or Place2Be/The Beck counsellors.
-If the main difficulty is linked to educational, physical or medical needs the SENCO has access to specialists such as:
+If the main difficulty is linked to educational, physical or medical needs the SENDCO has access to specialists such as:

 If the main difficulty is around SEMH (social, emotional and mental health) needs then we may access: